 Where the design community meets.

-Greenville, SC Product Designer Joined almost 7 years ago via an invitation from Jeremiah A.
+Greenville, SC Product Designer Joined about 7 years ago via an invitation from Jeremiah A.

 Can you expand on that?
 I am using craft, but cannot locate a feature that allows the developer to drop a transparent image of the design over the developer's version of the file.